Herbert Sorrell: Communist ties

 In 1941 and again in 1946, Sorrell testified before the California Legislature's Joint Fact-Finding Committee on Un-American Activities (the Tenney Committee), but there was insufficient evidence that he was tied to the Communist Party.
 The CSU strike of 1945, which Sorrell had led, was actively opposed by the Communist Party USA.
 In 1947, Walt Disney testified before the House Committee on Un-American Activities that he "believed at that time that Mr. Sorrell was a Communist because of all the things that I had heard and having seen his name appearing on a number of Commie front things."

-Sorrell is also responsible for the rumor of Disney's anti-Semitism, possibly as retaliation for testifying to the committee on Un-American Activities.
-In 1953, in an actor's lawsuit, Sorrell testified that he was never a communist, but he felt free to spend communist money.
+Sorrell was also deemed responsible for the rumor of Disney's anti-Semitism, possibly as retaliation for Disney's testimony to the committee on Un-American Activities.

+In 1953, in an actor's lawsuit, Sorrell testified that he was never a communist, but he accepted money from them, and "felt free to spend communist money".

+Death

+Sorrell died in Burbank, California on May 7, 1973.